RuchiDeo266/task-tracker-cli/README.md

 ## Task Tracker Simple CLI

-Helps in tracking the task by updateing the status, completion , editing and deletion of task
+Helps in tracking the task by updateing the status, completion , editing and deletion of task. https://github.com/RuchiDeo266/task-tracker-cli

 ### Features